wavemaker/docs/website/blog/2020-04-30-covid19-visualization-using-wavemaker-part-2.md

 [![maps prefab](/learn/assets/wm-blog-covid19-16-color-map-dataset.png)](/learn/assets/wm-blog-covid19-16-color-map-dataset.png)

-Again used low-code, a customized maps dataset is created from the REST API response by calculating the color codes based on the confirmed cases in each country as shown.
+Using javascript, we have created a custom maps dataset from the REST API response, by calculating the color codes based on the confirmed cases in each country as shown.

 [![maps prefab](/learn/assets/wm-blog-covid19-17-custom-maps-dataset.png)](/learn/assets/wm-blog-covid19-17-custom-maps-dataset.png)